maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module03.md

 Then I made a simple square piece with press-fit joints.

-Note that chamfer on the slots are almost mandatory in the design since they allow to help fitting the pieces in and compress them so that once inside, they stay there.
+Note that chamfers on the slots are almost mandatory in the design since they help fit the pieces in and compress them so that once inside, they stay there.

 <figure> <center>